VolcanicArts/vrcosc.com/docs/faq.md

 Data: `%localappdata%Low\VRChat\VRChat`

 ## Connection Issues {#connection-issues}
+1. Ensuring you have ran the modules on the run screen
-1. Ensuring OSC is enabled through your action menu: Options -> OSC -> Enable
+2. Ensuring OSC is enabled through your action menu: Options -> OSC -> Enable
-2. Ensuring you have added nothing to the router and the Connection Mode in the behaviour settings is set to Local
+3. Ensuring you have added nothing to the router and the Connection Mode in the behaviour settings is set to Local
-3. Turning off your VPN
+4. Turning off your VPN
-4. Restarting VRCOSC
+5. Restarting VRCOSC
-5. Restarting VRChat
+6. Restarting VRChat
-6. Restarting your computer
+7. Restarting your computer
-7. Ensuring Windows hasn't assigned extra network adapters in the network settings
+8. Ensuring Windows hasn't assigned extra network adapters in the network settings

 ## Installation Issues {#installation-issues}
 1. Reinstall [.NET8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and re-running the setup exe